MarkerMetro/MarkerMetro.Unity.WinShared/README.md

 ## Windows Solution Build Output

-There are 2 base folders to be used for all Unity Projects, WindowsSolution (Windows 8.1 and Windows Phone 8.0) and WindowsSolutionUniversal (Windows 8.1 and Windows Phone 8.1 Universal).
-This contains the Windows Store and Windows Phone apps.
+The WindowsSolutionUniversal folder contains the Windows Store and Windows Phone apps (Windows 8.1 and Windows Phone 8.1 Universal).

 ### Building to Windows